 We have developed a comparator compensation peer group, which is composed of specific peer companies within the energy industry.
-Our peer group was developed with the assistance of PM&P and is used to analyze our NEO compensation levels and overall program design.
+Our peer group was developed with the assistance of Pearl Meyer and is used to analyze our NEO compensation levels and overall program design.
 This compensation peer group is used to determine direct market levels of the main elements of executive compensation (base salary, annual incentives, long-term incentives, as well as total direct compensation).
 The peer group is also used to gauge industry practices regarding the structure and mechanics of annual and long-term incentive plans, employment agreements, severance and change in control policies and employee benefits.
 The composition of the peer group is reviewed by the Committee on an annual basis to ensure that we have and maintain an appropriate group of comparator companies.
-In connection with its annual review, in 2014 the Committee determined to remove Robbins & Myers Inc. from the peer group due to its announced acquisition in 2014.
+In August 2015, with the advice of Pearl Meyer, the Committee assessed the compensation peer group and determined to remove Dresser-Rand Corporation in light of its merger with Siemens.